natelant/church-code/sermons/covenants.md

 - He will pour out peace

+These sound amazing!
+Maybe there was something that stood out to you.
+I want to highlight two that impressed me:

+1. Direct access to the power of God
+2. Strengthened and guided in your decisions

+Now think of this: how might your life look different if you had more of the power of God and revelation from God in your life?

+Perhaps we would be more christlike, better examples/contributors at home, or more valuable in a career to provide for our families.

+I testify that the Lord *can* and *will* give us strength and open the windows of heaven.

+I think of two examples from the Book of Mormon when it comes to
+1. Direct access to the power of God and 2.
+Being strengthened and guided in our decisions.
+First, I think of the army of Helaman; "they were men of truth and soberness," and "there was not one sould of them who did perish;" Because of how they lived their lives, they were able to access *directly* the power of God.

+Second, I think of the Brother of Jared, seeking revelation to guide his people across the ocean.
+He asked the Lord to show him how to provide air and light in the boats they had built.
+Then the Lord gave him specific instructions for air, and then opened the heavens to give them light.

 ## Expectations

 So how do we draw upon this power?
+How do we get the heavens to open?
-Well President Nelson said
+Well President Nelson has offered some insight into this as well:

 > This process is neither quick nor easy, but it is spiritually invigorating.
 (Spiritual Treasures, Nov 2019)

 > It takes persistent rigorous spiritual work...
 It takes consistent daily effort (Let God Previal, Oct 2020)

-> Overcoming the world is not an event that happens in a day or two.
+> It is not an event that happens in a day or two.
 It happens over a lifetime as we repeatedly embrace the doctrine of Christ.
 (Overcome the World and Find Rest, Oct 2022)

-### Quick and Easy vs Consistent and Rigorous
+It is interesting that he specifically says it is **not** quick and easy, because--I think--that we are too used to quick and easy.
+Think about it.
+The world provides a quick solution for anytime we feel pain:

 | Quick and Easy                     | Consistent and Rigorous                |
 |------------------------------------|----------------------------------------|